 3 Put not your trust in princes mortals, in whom is no help.
 4 When their breath goes out, they go back to the dust: on that very day their purposes perish.

-5 Happy those whose help is the God of Jacob: whose hope is set on the LORD their God,
+5 Happy those whose help is the God of Jacob: whose hope is set on the LORD their God.

-6 the Creator of heaven and earth, the sea, and all that is in them.
+on the LORD their God, 6 the Creator of heaven and earth, the sea, and all that is in them.